NerinElsa/Bitpanda-Angular-WebAPI-App/README.md

         `npm install` followed by
         `ng update`   followed by
         `npm update`
-* Once all errors are cleared and everything updated. run `ng serve --open` this compiles the project and opens it in a new browser window.
+* Once all errors are cleared and everything is updated. run `ng serve --open` this compiles the project and opens it in a new browser window.
 * The url is `http://localhost:4200/`.